To celebrate our Parish Feast Day, Father Hanly’s homily this week is on St Margaret Mary.

 But, because she took God seriously, the world has been enriched by one of the most beautiful devotions that the church has ever had — and that is honouring the Sacred Heart.

-Information about Father Hanly’s homily on St Margaret Mary
+Information about Father Hanly’s homily for St Margaret Mary, Year A

 All Rights Reserved.

 If you would like to use our transcript of this sermon (updated 2019), please contact us for permission.